 Who do you teach?

 I teach clients one to one as part of my Ayurveda clinic- I always include some yoga postures and pranayama in each clients’ prescription.
-Over the past decade I have taught to many different audiences such as corporates, drug rehab centres, festivals, yoga holidays, schools and in my living room where I ran a ‘Yoga Supper Club’ for several years when I lived in Bristol.
+Over the past decade, I have taught to many different audiences such as corporates, drug rehab centres, festivals, yoga holidays, schools and in my living room where I ran a ‘Yoga Supper Club’ for several years when I lived in Bristol.
 I have also really enjoyed training and teaching pregnancy yoga, whilst pregnant myself.
 This process nourished me throughout both of my pregnancies and afterwards.

 What other interests do you have?

 We’re just renovating a 17th Century house in Somerset so I’m busy reading up on how to look after chickens, goats and bees.
-And then there is the third of an acre to grow on – a walnut and mulberry tree have just been planted.
+And then there is a third of an acre to grow on – a walnut and mulberry tree have just been planted.
 I also love any crafting and have just discovered the joys of needle felting.